2022–23 Georgetown Hoyas men's basketball team: 2022 recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2022 Team Ranking".
+Rivals.
+Retrieved May 19, 2022.;

 Season recap

 Non-conference season

-Georgetown met Northwestern in the Gavitt Tipoff Games on November 15.
-It will be the first meeting of the schools.
+Georgetown lost to Northwestern in the Gavitt Tipoff Games on November 15.
+It was the first meeting of the schools.

 Georgetown participated in the 2022 Jamaica Classic at Montego Bay, Jamaica, November 18–20, 2022.
-Other reported participants include Green Bay, La Salle, Loyola Marymount, Utah Valley, and Wake Forest.
-The Hoyas are expected to meet Loyola Marymount first, then either La Salle or Wake Forest.
+The Hoyas lost to Loyola Marymount in the semifinal round, but defeated La Salle in the consolation game.

-Georgetown participated in the final year of the Big East–Big 12 Battle, playing at Texas Tech on November 30, 2022.
+Georgetown participated in the Big East–Big 12 Battle, losing at Texas Tech on November 30, 2022.

 Georgetown met South Carolina at Capital One Arena in the second year of a two-year home-and-home series that began in the 2021–2022 season.
+The Hoyas lost to the Gamecocks.

-Georgetown played at Syracuse on December 10, 2022.
+Georgetown played at Syracuse on December 10, 2022, and lost the game.

 Conference season

 Georgetown played a 20-game conference season, meeting each Big East opponent in a home-and-home series.
+The Hoyas finished in eleventh and last place, with a 2–18 record.

 Big East tournament

 The 2023 Big East tournament took place March 8–11, 2023, at Madison Square Garden in New York City.
+Seeded eleventh, Georgetown faced sixth-seeded Villanova in the first round and suffered a lopsided loss, finishing the season with an overall record of 7–25.